- HCLN Welcome

 I knew I wanted to be in litigation, but other than that I had no specific direction.
 My first year in law school I got connected with Ashe Rafuse & Hill, an employment firm in Atlanta.
 I started working with them and was lucky enough to get a job offer after my second year of clerkship.
 I’ve been litigating employment cases ever since.

 Would you say that there are specific challenges working in employment law?

 One of the challenging things about working in a location within the Eleventh Circuit is that it is more of an employer friendly jurisdiction than some others, especially compared to a place like California.
-I have to constantly explain to people that just being treated unfairly does not mean that you have an employment claim.
-It can be somewhat challenging to be the first one to tell them that because your boss doesn’t like you and terminated you for no reason, that does not necessarily mean that you have a viable claim.
+I have to frequently explain to people that just because you were treated unfairly does not mean that you have an employment claim.
+It can be somewhat difficult to be the first one to tell them that just because your boss doesn’t like you and terminated you for no reason does not necessarily mean that you have a viable claim.